TUSEKELELE (Let’s Celebrate)

 X-Press Magazine

-Larry Maluma has contributed to broadening Austalia’s perspective of African music since he came to make Melboune his home back in 1985.
+Larry Maluma has contributed to broadening Australia’s perspective of African music since he came to make Melbourne his home back in 1985.

 Four years on from his last album, the 2005 Makani Angu (My Story) which was considered his watershed album, the Zambian born singer/guitarist presents his ninth album Tusekelele (Let’s Celebrate).
 And, crucially it seems during the four years constructing his music, revisit his culture and wrote some of the new CD material.
 As with Maluma’s previous albums, he continues to espouse messages of hope, love and harmony through tribal beats and layers of percussion.